jaceksan/pex-test/README.md

 ## Timeseries

-There are no records for edge of days.
+There are no records for edges of days.

 Example: